Vitols999/QMS-WIKI/AdvDataHandling.md

 | `size equals Micro` | Geocache GC848MV satisfies condition |
 | `description contains tzvikas, Unknown Cache (2.5/1.5)` | *Meaning:* The geocache description (data of the `<descr>` tag in the GPX file in which the geocache is saved) contains `tzvikas ...`.
 Geocache GC848MV satisfies condition |
 |  `date before 02.03.2019` | *Meaning for geocache:* Date hidden strictly before 02.03.2019.
 Geocache GC848MV doesn't satisfy condition: date hidden is 02.03.2019. |

+## Searching in projects

+In addition to the global search of data in the whole workspace there is a possibility to restrict the search to some project in the workspace.
+To do this, open the project context menu and click the menu entry `Filter project`.
+An edit window appears below the project header which can be used in the same way as the global one.
+Clicking the menu entry again closes the edit window.

+Different searches in different projects can be carried out simultaneously.

+If a global search is active, then the project search criterion is added to the global one (with an `and` operation).
+I.e the project displays those data objects satisfying both search criteria.

 - - -